Jadoo (2013 film): Production

 The co-writer, director and producers of Resistance brought their team to Leicester, UK, to shoot Jadoo.
 Amara Karan plays Shalini.
 Oscar-nominated cinematographer Roger Pratt (The End of the Affair) has returned to his hometown to shoot the film.
 Eddie Hamilton edited Jadoo.

 Reception

 Jadoo was not warmly received by David Gritten of The Daily Telegraph; he concluded that it was "dreadfully predictable".
 Roger Pratt was praised, the film being described as "ravishingly photographed".

+Awards

+Jadoo was voted as the 2014 RAGS Audience Award Winner at the Silk Screen Film Festival held in Pittsburgh, PA.